friendtech33-DAO/ft33-docs/docs/contracts/00_overview.md

 Policies are not "stateless": they can store their own state.
 However, unlike Modules, the state in Policies should only be used internally, and never as part of another contract's logic.
 One mental model you can use is that Policies store local state in the protocol, while Modules store global state: if you find that any state is re-used across multiple Policies, it should most likely be abstracted into a Module.

-The following Policies are included in Olympus V3:
+The following Policies are included in friendtech33 V3:

 Range-Bound Stability (RBS) policies:

 - `Operator.sol` — Main policy for the Range-Bound Stability system.
 Inputs market orders, spins up bond markets and facilitates swaps with the treasury in line with the RBS spec (#Range-Bound Stability (RBS) system).
 - `BondCallback.sol` — Used as a callback for bond markets.
-Allows bond markets to mint OHM for payouts.
+Allows bond markets to mint FTW for payouts.
 - `Heart.sol` — Contract to allow easy access for keepers to call RBS keeper functions.
 - `PriceConfig.sol` — Used for a specified role to adjust parameters in the `PRICE` module

 Cooler Loans policies:

-- `Clearinghouse.sol` — Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from Olympus Treasury.
+- `Clearinghouse.sol` — Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from friendtech33 Treasury.

 Governance policies (NOTE: Still have not been deployed):